emmanuellfc/emmanuellfc/README.md

 I'm a physicists and:

-- I’m currently working on my PhD degree, I'm a first year student at Tufts University, and I'm interested in soft condensed matter.
+- I’m currently working on my PhD degree at Tufts University, and I'm interested in soft condensed matter.
-- I'm also interested in pure mathematics, such as topology, differential geometry and differential forms.
+- In the past I was quite interested in heavy math, but not so much anymore.
 - This is a place when you can find some of my current projects and look at my learning path as well.
 - Enjoy!